dexman545/Outlet/Readme.md

   for use on Curseforge via [CurseGradle](https://fabricmc.net/wiki/tutorial:cursegradle)

 ## Usage
-There are three parts using Outlet: applying the plugin, feeding it options, then calling methods.
+There are three parts to using Outlet: applying the plugin, feeding it options, then calling the methods.
 The latter two occur anywhere after application.

 ### Application
-At the top of `build.gradle`, add:
+At the top of `build.gradle`, add (merging as needed):
 ```groovy
 buildscript {
     repositories {